DebayanAcharyya/ecommerce-admin/README.md

 <ins>**Key Features**</ins>:

-  - The frontend can be connected to the admin panel using APIs.
   - Admin Dashboard serves as CMS, Admin and API.
   - Control multiple vendors/stores through this single CMS.
   - Create, update and delete categories/products